 Many individuals cannot find or receive mental health services due to insufficient insurance coverage or the challenges involved in obtaining insurance reimbursement.
 The Patient Protection and Affordable Care Act (ACA) made unprecedented improvements to US mental health coverage.56 Building upon this work, US policymakers can work across the full ecosystem to build consensus and ensure that individuals with the greatest mental health needs have coverage as part of an integrated system of care.

 Congressional committees over the last several months have conducted hearings on the topic.
-Bipartisan legislation is reportedly in progress after a series of Congressional committee hearings in 2022 focused on mental health.57 At present, Chairwoman of the US Senate Committee on Health, Education, Labor, and Pensions (HELP), Senator Patty Murray (D-WA), expects to develop a draft bill focused on mental health issues in the United States, including difficulties accessing care over summer 2022.58
+Bipartisan legislation is reportedly in progress after a series of Congressional committee hearings in 2022 focussed on mental health.57 At present, Chairwoman of the US Senate Committee on Health, Education, Labor, and Pensions (HELP), Senator Patty Murray (D-WA), expects to develop a draft bill focussed on mental health issues in the United States, including difficulties accessing care over summer 2022.58

 Continue to refine the mental health regulatory framework.
 Uphold and enforce the 2008 Mental Health Parity Act by eliminating loopholes used to avoid coverage and holding insurance companies accountable when they fail to meet standards of care.

 Remedy exclusionary policies.
-Certain policies, such as the “institutions for mental disease (IMD) exclusion,” and prior authorization requirements for inpatient psychiatric care and access to psychiatric medicines, can restrict coverage for medically necessary care.59 Due to the IMD exclusion, some hospitals limit the number of psychiatric beds available to ensure that Medicaid payments will be accepted, reducing access.60 Vermont uses a Medicaid 1115 waiver as a workaround to backstop coverage for inpatient behavioral health care.61 In the long run, federal policymakers should partner with states and insurers to reevaluate and update exclusionary policies.
+Certain policies, such as the “institutions for mental disease (IMD) exclusion,” and prior authorisation requirements for inpatient psychiatric care and access to psychiatric medicines, can restrict coverage for medically necessary care.59 Due to the IMD exclusion, some hospitals limit the number of psychiatric beds available to ensure that Medicaid payments will be accepted, reducing access.60 Vermont uses a Medicaid 1115 waiver as a workaround to backstop coverage for inpatient behavioral health care.61 In the long run, federal policymakers should partner with states and insurers to reevaluate and update exclusionary policies.
 By striving to provide services along the full continuum of care, including inpatient and outpatient facilities, peer support, and community-based care, Medicaid can continue to increase rates of engagement, reduce emergency room usage, and improve access to care.

 Expand Medicare and Medicaid telemedicine coverage for adults.
 Permanent federal action on telemedicine coverage for Medicare and Medicaid holders, many of whom are low-income or elderly adults, could provide therapy access to millions of people who cannot currently access it.
 Federal agencies should continue to evaluate how to improve tele mental health services for Medicaid recipients with limited access to digital services and reliable phone lines.
 Through a variety of partners including Walmart, the Veterans Health Administration offers 13 active locations for beneficiaries to access telemedicine in rural communities across the U.S.62 Such community-based service models offer promise for reaching more beneficiaries in rural areas.